One Teen’s Story of Becoming Addicted to Prescription Painkillers.

 “Although they’re not effective for treating severe, debilitating depression, painkillers can temporarily take away feelings of anxiety,” Dr. Kelly says.
 “Like many other drugs, they will dull and change the way people feel, inducing sedation and escape from reality.”
 The word morphine is derived from Morpheus, a Roman god associated with dreaming.
 And that’s what opioids do: allow you to retreat into a dreamlike state.

-Mike tore through his 30-day prescription in less than a week, then started buying tabs of the opioid painkiller OxyContin from an older player on the football team.
+Mike tore through his 30-day prescription in less than a week, then started buying tabs of the opioid painkiller OxyContin from an older player on the football team leading him to opioid dependence.
 Within a couple of weeks, he was taking five a day.
 At $30 a pop, his habit drove him to steal money from his parents.
 He even sold his and his brother’s belongings—video games, a bike, tools—and also started selling marijuana to make money.
 The summer before his freshman year of high school, he was taking up to eight pills—totaling about $250—a day.
 “When I didn’t take them, I felt extremely depressed, and my whole body ached,” he says.
 “Nothing else mattered besides getting high.”

 According to Dr. Kelly, regular users will develop a tolerance to the pills over time, driving them to consume higher doses in order to achieve the same results—or even just to feel normal.
 That’s when money becomes an issue.
 Eventually, they may find that they can’t afford to purchase the pricey prescription meds anymore, so they turn to heroin because it’s significantly cheaper.
 “Between 70 and 80 percent of heroin addicts started by using prescription opioids,” he says.